 First, thoughtfully construct your A/B test

-Mobile A/B testing generally consist of two parts:
+Mobile A/B testing generally consists of two parts:

 Testing of in-app content (UI and UX, usability, onboarding experience, calls to action and so on).
 In-app A/B testing is meant to improve the overall user experience and engagement with the app.